webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
-It's not shouting, when they are capitalized, they have the special meaning described in [RFC2119].
+It's not shouting, when they are capitalized, they have the special meaning described in {{!RFC2119}}.

-# Key Generation and Agreement

-For each new subscription that the User Agent generates for an application, it also generates an asymmetric key pair for use in Diffie-Hellman (DH) [DH] or elliptic-curve Diffie-Hellman (ECDH) [ECDH].
-The public key for this key pair can then be distributed by the application to the Application Server along with the URI of the subscription.
-The private key MUST remain secret.

-This key pair is used with the Diffie-Hellman key exchange as described in Section 4.2 of [I-D.ietf-httpbis-encryption-encoding].

-A User Agent MUST generate and provide a public key for the scheme described in
-{{mti}}.

-The public key MUST be accompanied by a key identifier that can be used in the "keyid" parameter to identify which key is in use.
-Key identifiers need only be unique within the context of a subscription.

-## Diffie-Hellman Group Information

-As described in [I-D.ietf-httpbis-encryption-encoding], use of Diffie-Hellman for key agreement requires that the receiver provide clear information about its chosen group and the format for the "dh" parameter with each potential sender.

-This document only describes a single ECDH group and point format, described in
-{{mti}}.
-A specification that defines alternative groups or formats MUST provide a means of indicating precisely which group and format is in use for every public key that is provided.
+# Push Message Encryption Overview {#overview}

+Encrypting a push message uses elliptic-curve Diffie-Hellman (ECDH) {{ECDH}} to establish a shared secret (see {{dh}}) and a symmetric secret for authentication (see {{auth}}).

+A User Agent generates an ECDH key pair and authentication secret that it associates with each subscription it creates.
+These are sent to the Application Server with other details of the push subscription.

+When sending a message, an Application Server generates an ECDH key pair and a random salt.
+The ECDH public key is encoded into the `dh` parameter of the Crypto-Key header field; the salt is encoded into the `salt` parameter of the Encryption header field.

+The content of the push message is encrypted or decrypted using a content encryption key and nonce that is derived using all of these inputs and the process described in {{encryption}}.

-## Key Distribution
+## Key and Secret Distribution

-The application using the subscription distributes the key identifier and public key along with other subscription information, such as the subscription URI and expiration time.
+The application using the subscription distributes the subscription public key and authentication secret to an authorized Application Server.
+This could be sent along with other subscription information that is provided by the User Agent, such as the push subscription URI.

-The communication medium by which an application distributes the key identifier and public key MUST be confidentiality protected for the reasons described in [I-D.ietf-webpush-protocol].
+An application MUST use an authenticated, confidentiality protected communications medium for this purpose.
+In addition to the reasons described in
+{{!I-D.ietf-webpush-protocol}}, this ensures that the authentication secret is not revealed to unauthorized entities, which can be used to generate push messages that will be accepted by the User Agent.

 Most applications that use push messaging have a pre-existing relationship with an Application Server.
-Any existing communication mechanism that is authenticated and provides confidentiality and integrity, such as HTTPS [RFC2818], is sufficient.
+Any existing communication mechanism that is authenticated and provides confidentiality and integrity, such as HTTPS
+{{?RFC2818}}, is sufficient.

+# Push Message Encryption {#encryption}

+Push message encryption happens in four phases:

+* The input keying material used for deriving the content encryption keys used for the push message is derived using elliptic-curve Diffie-Hellman {{ECDH}}
+  ({{dh}}).

+* This is then combined with the application secret to produce the input keying material used in {{!I-D.ietf-httpbis-encryption-encoding}} ({{combine}}).

+* A content encryption key and nonce are derived using the process in
+  {{!I-D.ietf-httpbis-encryption-encoding}} with an expanded context string ({{context}}).

+* Encryption or decryption follows according to
+  {{!I-D.ietf-httpbis-encryption-encoding}}.

+The key derivation process is summarized in {{summary}}.
+Restrictions on the use of the encrypted content coding are described in {{restrict}}.

+## Diffie-Hellman Key Agreement {#dh}

+For each new subscription that the User Agent generates for an application, it also generates a P-256 {{FIPS186}} key pair for use in elliptic-curve Diffie-Hellman (ECDH) {{ECDH}}.

+When sending a push message, the Application Server also generates a new ECDH key pair on the same P-256 curve.

+The ECDH public key for the Application Server is included in the `dh` parameter of the Crypto-Key header field (see {{iana}}).
+The uncompressed point form defined in {{X9.62}} (that is, a 65 octet sequence that starts with a 0x04 octet) is encoded using base64url {{!RFC7515}} to produce the `dh` parameter value.

+An application combines its ECDH private key with the public key provided by the User Agent using the process described in {{ECDH}}; on receipt of the push message, a User Agent combines its private key with the public key provided by the Application Server in the `dh` parameter in the same way.
+These operations produce the same value for the ECDH shared secret.

 ## Push Message Authentication {#auth}